-The Board of Directors is responsible for the statutory sustainability report on pages 33-47, and that it is prepared in accordance with the Annual Accounts Act.
+It is the Board of Directors who is responsible for the statutory sustainability report on pages 35-55 and that it has been prepared in accordance with the Annual Accounts Act.

-Our examination has been conducted in accordance with FAR:s auditing standard RevR 12 The auditor's opinion regarding the statutory sustainability report.
-This means that our examination of the statutory sustainability report is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
+Our examination has been conducted in accordance with FAR's auditing standard RevR 12 The auditor's opinion regarding the statutory sustainability report.
+This means that our examination of the statutory sustainability report is substantially different and less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
 We believe that the examination has provided us with sufficient basis for our opinion.